 Take a boat ride from Haugesund to Utsira and Røvær.
 Small but welcoming – with approximately 200 and 100 inhabitants, respectively – the islands are a great way to unwind while immersing yourself in Viking history.
 Røvær also has a rich contemporary history, as it was once occupied by German military forces during World War II.
 In Utsira, you can marvel at the diverse birdlife and, with luck, catch a glimpse of some rare bird species.

 It’s important to remember that Vikings were a product of the magnificent nature that shaped and surrounded them.
 Immerse yourself in that nature by visiting Norway’s fifth-largest waterfall, Langfoss, which slips down the cliff at the end of the Åkrafjord.
 It’s one of the few waterfalls that are still in their natural state (i.e. it hasn’t been tapped for hydroelectric power) and is a sight to behold.
-There are guided minibuses that you can take from Haugesund to the waterfall.
-Or take a guided fjord cruise and experience Åkrafjorden and Langfoss in all its glory.
+Take a guided fjord cruise and experience Åkrafjorden and Langfoss in all its glory.

 Among his many other accomplishments, King Harald Fairhair is thought to have established one of the oldest and largest parliamentary assemblies in Norway.
 Located in Gulen, in the southwestern part of Sogn og Fjordane county, Gulatinget was part of what’s been called the ‘Viking cradle of democracy’.
 The assembly moved from Gulen in 1300; nowadays, the area is home to a symbolic park dotted with sculptures by Bard Breivik.